 “The LORD is near to all who call on him, to all who call on him in truth.”
 Psalm 145:18 (NIV)

-I woke up on what I thought would be an ordinary Monday two summers ago.
-But nothing was normal.
+I woke up on what I thought would be an ordinary Monday a few summers ago, but nothing was normal.

 I felt as if knives were mercilessly carving their way through my insides.
 Waves of nausea left me convulsing and desperate for relief.
-I tried to step out of bed, but I collapsed.
-I screamed.
+I tried to step out of bed, but I collapsed and screamed.

 But He didn’t.
 Not that moment.
 Not the next.
 Not even the next day.